David Patton | Director of Codes Enforcement

-For heating complaints, you can contact the Codes Administration Office by dialing 3-1-1 or 717-255-3040; an inspector will be contacted immediately.
+For heating complaints, you can contact the Codes Administration Office by dialing 717-255-3040.
 At which time, the codes inspector will contact the landlord who will be given 24 hours to provide some form of heating.
-A landlord/tenant complaint form will need to be submitted for all other complaints.
+A landlord/tenant complaint form is not required for heating complaints.
+The heat season is from October 1 to May 15th.
 FYI: Heating complaints are handled almost immediately.
-Please be advised, we do not take care of any mold issues, but will check for leaks that cause mold.

 Do I need a permit to do work on my property?